Pricing

 • calculating stamp duty land tax (SDLT) on the purchase and preparing and submitting to HM Revenue & Customs the appropriate SDLT form

-• registering the purchase and any mortgage at HM Land Registry
+• registering the purchase at HM Land Registry

 • serving notice of Transfer and charge (if applicable) on the Landlord.